2018-Computational-Tools/assignment_problem_set/README.md

 This is the repository for designing your weekly problem sets.
 Clone it to your desktop and keep it synchronized with GitHub for peer feedback and submissions.

+#### Before you Start

-**Before** you start using this repository, please edit this README.md file in the text editor of your choice and replace all instances of the word `assignment_problem_set` (the name of the template repo) with the name of your own repository.
+Before you start using this repository, please edit this README.md file in the text editor of your choice and replace all instances of the word `assignment_problem_set` (the name of the template repo) with the name of your own repository.

+# Instructions

 To design a new problem set, follow the instructions below:

-# Instructions

 ## Setup the problem set